SuadeLabs/fire/documentation/properties/type.md

 ```
 ### trade_finance
 From [CRR][crr] definitions (80):
-> Trade finance means financing, including guarantees, connected to the exchange of goods and services through financial products of fixed short-term maturity, generally of less than one year, without automatic
+> Trade finance means financing, including guarantees, connected to the exchange of goods and services through financial products of fixed short-term maturity, generally of less than one year, without automatic rollover
- rollover;

 ### trade_credit_insurance
 From the [EBA's][eba-nsfr-report] report on the NSFR, section 6.2.1 outlines what **trade credit insurance** is: